iamendy/pokemon/README.md

 # Data Analyis and Visualization of Pokémon Dataset

 In this project, we performed data analysis of Pokémon dataset.
-We will create data visualizations that tell a story & highlight patterns to reveal insights from the dataset provided.
+We created data visualizations using Tableau and also a web application that tell the Pokémon story & highlight patterns to reveal insights from the dataset provided.

 **Pokémon dataset used**:
 [www.kaggle.com/datasets/rohanpatil63/pokemon-dataset](https://www.kaggle.com/datasets/rohanpatil63/pokemon-dataset)